-When analyzing survey data there are surprisingly few different types of questions you need to answer.
+When analysing survey data there are surprisingly few different types of questions you need to answer.

 You will generally only want to know three types of things about your data:

 - Are the responses for this customer segment significantly different from the responses for that customer segment?

 - Are the responses for one question changing over time?

 - Are the responses for one question are correlated (potentially implies causes / is caused by) another question?

 There are three different types of data a typical customer survey generates: